 The stretching exercise can help relieve the tense neck.
 In addition, the neck muscles are strengthened, which has a positive effect on the overall mobility of the cervical spine.

-This allows you to stretch your neck properly: Stand upright and straight.
+How to stretch your neck properly: Stand up straight.
 Tilt your head as far as possible to the right side until you feel a slight pull in the left side of your neck.
 If you bend your left hand and stretch it down towards the floor, you can increase the positive effect of this stretching exercise.
 Now you can also tilt your head with your right hand to feel the stretching effect more intensely.
 Hold the position for at least 20 seconds.
 Then switch sides and repeat the process.

 Release neck tension with home remedies

 Heat treatment is one of the most popular methods of relieving neck tension.
 The hot water bottle is difficult to place on the neck - a grain pillow, on the other hand, can work well.
 Grain pillows are available in different designs and most models are microwave-safe.
 Electric massagers are an alternative.
 Rotating balls or infrared heat work on the painful areas.
-The practical thing: Massagers reach places where hands or fingers cannot reach.
+The practical thing is that massagers can reach places where your hands or fingers cannot.
 With most devices, the pressure and speed can be adjusted manually.
-Another classic product for relieving neck tension is Tiger Balm.
+Another classic to relieve neck tension is Tiger Balm.
 The ingredients it contains, such as cajeput, menthol, camphor, peppermint and clove, have a very pleasant aroma.
 Tiger Balsam warms the skin, which stimulates blood circulation and relaxes the neck muscles.
 The relaxation of the muscles in turn helps to relieve neck tension.

 Release neck tension and take preventive measures